I was in group B out of three

 three events left.
 The swimming went well and I swam a 2:23, close to my

 personal best time.
-I was in 20
+I was in 20th place after the two events and

 would have to be in the top 12 to make finals.
 I definitely had to shoot well